Screenwright(R) screenplay formatter

 As WordPerfect's version numbers got higher, my formatters became more and more complex.

-While writing my own scripts, I enjoyed playing with all those bells and whistles.
+I enjoyed playing with all those bells and whistles.

 But I eventually realized they were just distracting me from the task at hand.